First, as info, we cannot, for confidentiality reasons, bring on any contactor who has relatives and/or friends working for our railroads.

 Transcribers must sign a confidentiality agreement, agree to re-listen to each project in its entirety and NOT miss a deadline.
 Ever.

-Before assigning any project, we check with the contractor to ensure they wish to complete the job and are able to do it in the timeline provided.
-There is never an obligation for a contractor to accept a project.
-The choice is entirely up to them.
+Before assigning any project, we communicate with the contractor to ensure they wish to complete the job and can do it in the timeline provided.
+There is never an obligation for a contractor to accept a project; the choice is entirely up to them.

-The transcript is then typed and MUST be re-listened to.
+The transcript is then typed, re-listened to and returned within the specified timeframe.
 We pay our contractors a premium rate, but only on the expectation that they re-listen to every word of every transcript they complete every time.
 No exceptions.
-If the trained transcriptionist feels something in the text is questionable, then they will provide a timestamp and a code which will be further researched during the certification process for those difficult-to-hear portions of the transcript.
 Each transcript returned is certified by our trained staff.
-Because the majority of our transcripts are used for legal purposes in arbitration-type situations involving union arbitration, we are committed to providing a very high-quality interpretation of the spoken word.
+Because most of our transcripts are used in arbitration-type situations involving union arbitration, we are committed to providing a very high-quality interpretation of the spoken word.

 Once the contractor is finished with their project, they submit the completed transcript and an invoice for their work through ShareFile.
-They would need to send us an email indicating the work is done.
-We feel it is very important to have open lines of communication both before and after a project is accepted to ensure there are no missteps along the way.
-This way, our vendor always receives a quality project on time.
-There is communication put out from our vendor as well.
-Should they feel there are errors in a transcript, those errors are shared with us, corrected and then the information passed along to our transcriptionist.
 Should a transcriptionist receive errors in their work on a regular basis, we would have no option but to stop assigning that contractor work.